-First Time!
+First Impressions!
 Senka Perfect Whip Review

 When I was given a bottle of Shiseido Senka Perfect Whip to review for today’s post, I had a moment of confusion.
 I couldn’t believe I’d actually never tried it before!
 After all, it’s up there as one of the most popular cleansers in Japan.